dxoverdy/Alpha2MQTT/Alpha2MQTT/README.txt

 Read All Handled Registers
 ==========================
 Finally, an option similar to state, however is done on a request/response basis, is to request batches of handled registers in Alpha2MQTT.
 This is intensive and so is only recommended to be pulled when absolutely necessary.
-Due to WiFi limitations as previously explained, it is recommended you pull in batches of 30.
+Due to memory limitations as previously explained, it is recommended you pull in batches of 70.

 Publish MQTT messages to:
 Alpha2MQTT/request/read/register/handled/all
 With the following JSON
 {
     "start": 0,
-    "end": 30
+    "end": 70
 }
 where
 start is the index of the first register in the handled register list to get.
 They start at zero and end around 200.